wzychla/OldMusicBox.ePUAP.Client/README.md

 * ePUAP `tpSigning` endpoint (not required for SSO)

 ## Version History:

+* 0.46
+    - corrected.
+I get correct response.
+Just to add the deserialization and the SSO is there.

 * 0.45
 	- most of `getTpUserInfo` code is there, however the server